Ohio Supports for Individuals with Significant Cognitive Delays and other Low Incidence Disabilities

 Development of an individualized education program (IEP) is a requirement for students found eligible to receive special education services.
 There are many specific requirements for writing an IEP, and Ohio's IEP forms assist teams in that process.
 It is important that teams keep the student as the central focus, with the goal of college and/or career readiness.
 The general education curriculum – standards driven academic programming – is the bar that teams strive for when developing IEP goals.
 Planning is the basis for delivering high quality instruction to meet those goals, and any instructional goal for students.
-Resources for developing unit and lesson plans that include IEP integration (goals, supports, services, specialized instruction) will soon be available in the Tiered Planning section of the Planning for Diverse Learners page on the OCALI site.
+Resources for developing lesson plans that include IEP integration (goals, supports, services, specialized instruction) are available in the Tiered Planning section of the Planning for Diverse Learners page on the OCALI site.

 Ohio Department of Education: Individualized Education Program (IEP)